InteractiveAdvertisingBureau/openrtb/OpenRTB v3.0 FINAL DRAFT.md

   <tr>
     <td>wseat</td>
     <td>string array</td>
     <td>Whitelist of buyer seats allowed to bid on this deal.
-IDs of seats and the buyer’s customers to which they refer must be coordinated between bidders and the exchange a priori.
+IDs of seats and the buyer’s customers to which they refer must be coordinated between bidders and the exchange <em>a priori</em>.
 Omission implies no restrictions.</td>
   </tr>
   <tr>
     <td>wadomain</td>